gm-stack/entropy_viewer/README.md

 # entropy_viewer

-Displays entropy read from stdin for a block of data represented one pixel at a time, using SDL2.
+Displays entropy read from stdin for a number of blocks of data, using SDL2.

 By default, every 4096 bytes is one pixel.
+The number of bytes and the scaling factor in pixels can be configured.

 Kind-of like [playfile](https://github.com/gm-stack/playfile) (which I wrote 14 years ago) - but looking at a block at a time, not one pixel at a time - effectively "zoomed out".